Seeru-crypto/Dater_FE/README.md

 - [ ] Sequentsial email option, (if person wants emails every day or every other day!)
 - [ ] create a general calendar view, where ALL dates are displayed (ignore year values).
 - [ ] Add loading animations
-- [x] Add proper entry and update confirmations (green thumbs up, or smth like that)
+- [x] Add proper event and update confirmations (green thumbs up, or smth like that)
 - [ ] add error handling for API requests
 - [ ] convert Bootstrap styling to Semnantics UI
 - [ ] Styling